telerik/xaml-docs/controls/radspreadprocessing/formats-and-conversion/pdf/format-and-conversion-settings.md

 * __SelectedRanges property__: A list of ranges specifying which areas of the active worksheet should be exported.
 Using the __ExportWhat.Selection__ option you may specify that you need to export exactly this __SelectedRanges__ from the current worksheet, __ignoring PrintArea and PageBreaks__ from __WorksheetPageSetup__.

 * __PdfFileSettings__:  A property of type __Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.Export.PdfExportSettings__ which is a class related to the [RadPdfProcessing library]({%slug radpdfprocessing-overview%}).
-Thus, the property allows you to controls the encryption, image quality and other PDF format related properties.
+Thus, the property allows you to control the encryption, compliance level and other PDF format related properties.
 More information on the settings are available in the [export settings article for RadPdfProcessing]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}).

 __Example 1__ shows how to export the Entire Workbook without ignoring the __PrintArea__ property in all worksheets: